 Nehru Centenary Tribal Museum Hyderabad

 It is dedicated to 35 tribes that inhabit in the state of Andhra Pradesh.
 And intends to showcase their culture and heritage through various displays and dioramas.
 Spread over three floors, the museum has a detailed information kiosk that gives you information about all the tribes in India.
 Adorning the walls inside and outside the museum are trademark white on red tribal motifs.
 On both sides of the entrance gate are tribal dances exhibited along with the pillars that represent the tribal deities and around whom the tribal people dance.

 Chenchu Tribe Dioramas

-On the ground floor of Tribal Museum Hyderabad, through Chenchu tribe’s dioramas.
+On the ground floor of the museum, you go through Chenchu tribe’s dioramas.
 They try to showcase their conical huts, their honey collection technique, their hunting equipment.
 And techniques as they continue to be hunter-gatherers.
 Rest of the section here is a collection of photographs showcasing the differences between various tribes like – facial features, fabric designs, hut designs, deities, dances, and occupations.
 Then there are pictures that together showcase the similarities across tribes.
 In terms of activities of women and cultivation method called Podu where they keep clearing the jungle in small patches for agriculture.
 The other half of the hall focuses on the developmental activities being done by the government for the tribal communities.

 Households of Various Tribes at Tribal Museum Hyderabad

 The first floor has beautifully done households of various tribes.
 With a specialty of each highlighted like the Editing design of Savara tribe, circular hut with a conical roof of Chenchus, liquor making of Lambadas from Babool tree, garments made from Adda leaves by Porja tribe, soothsayers of Yerukala tribe, conical huts of Yanodis and masks of Naikpod tribe.